-The Institute of Experimental Pathology (acting director: Prof. M. Alexander Schmidt), formerly directed by Prof. Juergen Brosius, performs basic research in Molecular Genetics and Evolution.
+The Institute of Experimental Pathology, formerly directed by Prof. Juergen Brosius, performs basic research in Molecular Genetics and Evolution.
 (For CV and full publication list of Prof. Brosius click here),

 1) Our primary focus is on non-protein coding RNAs (npcRNAs) with emphasis on those preferentially expressed in the brain, ranging from discovery to function.
 This includes gene deletions (the epigenetically regulated MBII-85 RNA cluster) leading to mouse models of Prader-Willi-Syndrome (a neurodevelopmental disease), as well as certain forms of epilepsy that are mediated by dysregulation of protein biosynthesis near synapses and hyperexcitability due to absence of BC1 RNA.
 Wherever possible, we use transgenic mouse models ("in vivo veritas") in diverse studies, such as the regulation of neuronal expression of npcRNAs, sub-cellular transport of RNAs into neuronal processes and functional compensation of gene-deleted animal models.